 Computer science, engineering, mathematics and analytics all play a part in the job of a systems engineer, who is tasked with building a system to meet the needs of a business or government agency.
 The systems engineer monitors and manages hardware and software.

 Systems engineers provide guidance on projects, documenting specifications about system design and installation.
 They also weigh how stable and scalable a system’s infrastructure is and determine whether or not to upgrade them.
 Systems engineers typically make about $86,000 annually.

 As the name of the role suggests, security auditors assess computer security systems to ensure they are, in fact, secure.
 From there, they produce detailed reports that delineate any effectiveness gaps and propose improvements.
 The average annual salary of $92,000 comes with a hefty responsibility: ensuring companies are safe from cybercriminals and terrorists.

 Some additional skills factor into the job.
 For example, security auditors sort through data to demonstrate what’s working and what can be improved.
 Then, they produce cost-benefit analyses for any suggested upgrades.

 What Are the Educational Requirements for Jobs in Cyber Security?

 A career in cyber security means you’ll never run out of things to learn, problems to solve and job paths to pursue.
-Elmhurst College offers an online undergraduate certificate in cyber security that’s perfect for busy professionals.
+Elmhurst University offers an online undergraduate certificate in cyber security that’s perfect for busy professionals.